Pulled Pork Enchiladas

 Mexican rice is always a great side dish option for a Mexican meal.
 A black bean and avocado salad is another wonderful possibility.
 I haven’t gotten around to posing my black bean salad recipe yet, but I’m sure you can find a recipe online.
 Want something easier?
 How about some Refried beans?
 Simply toss the beans in a bowl, top with shredded cheese, and microwave.
-If you want to kick the beans up a notch or two, mix them with some fried chorizo sausage.
-Other great sides include Mexican pickled carrots, chili sauce, sour cream, and guacamole!
+If you want to kick the beans up a notch or two, mix them with some fried chorizo.
+Other great sides include Mexican pickled carrots, chili sauce, salsa verde, sour cream, and guacamole!

 Do you Pinterest?
 Please pin and share!

 Tasty pulled pork enchiladas, made with leftover pulled pork.

 - salt and pepper (if needed)